Density of ABS Material | The Complete Guide

 The low density of ABS plastic can also lead to certain drawbacks, such as decreased rigidity and stiffness compared to other engineering plastics.

-This may result in decreased performance in applications that require high strength and stiffness, such as structural applications.
 Nevertheless, adding fillers or reinforcements to ABS can offset these disadvantages by enhancing its mechanical properties.

 Processing Efficiency with Low-Density of ABS